GowdaVarun/NyayaSahaya/README.md

 # QuineLaw

-A platform that provide AI based legal guidance after breaking a country's law
+Your trustworthy AI legal buddy for instant, reliable answers to everyday legal queries